X-Raym/REAPER-ReaScripts/README.md

 - Scripts needed for other scripts on this repository

 ##ReaPack Download Instructions
-This repository is now part of the ReaPack [REAPER extension](http://www.extremraym.com/reapack-extension/).
+This repository is now linked natively in the [ReaPack](http://www.reapack.com) REAPER extension, the free scripts/packages download manager made by [cfillion](https://github.com/cfillion/).
 This means that you don't need to download and install the scripts manually anymore, you can simply use ReaPack to batch download all scripts or scripts of your choice right from REAPER!
+More, you will get auto-update each time your synchronize packages!

 ##Manual ReaPack Installation
 If for some reasons you deleted the link to this repo from ReaPack, you can add it back by importing this [index.xml](https://raw.githubusercontent.com/X-Raym/REAPER-ReaScripts/master/index.xml) link from the Import a repository window.